 Listed below are some suggestions to help you in providing wet food to your cat or dog:

 Calculate the Appropriate Portion Size for the Pet

-Even though the can recommends that a dog weighing 35-45 pounds consumes two cups of feed every day, you may choose to feed your dog a different quantity.
-Let’s say you feed your dog 2.5 cups every day because this is the right amount it requires for maintaining its weight.
+Even though it’s recommended to feed a dog weighing 35-45 pounds two cups of feed every day, you may choose to feed your dog a different quantity.
+Let’s say you feed your dog 2.5 cups every day because this is the right amount it requires to maintain its weight.
 Or if you are still confused about the quantity, you should talk to your vet.

 Choose between Moist and Dry Food

 Both wet and dry feeds are beneficial to some dogs and cats.
 However, you can also combine the two.
 Place the moist food on top of the dry food or mix them.
 This method is referred to as topping.

 Employing this method makes mealtime more appealing for your pets.
 When selecting the amounts of dry and moist foods to fix, bear in mind the nutritional worth of each feed because you are not supposed to overfeed or underfeed your pet.